 PLEASE NOTE: Student ID# box is REQUIRED.
 It must be entered on the form below.
 If student is not yet of school age or attends a private school, there will likely not be a student ID.
-The Form should still be completed and signed and a note should be included at the top, indication the reason no student ID is included (e.g., child is age 4, child attends private school)
+The Form should still be completed and signed and a note should be included at the top, indicating the reason that no student ID is included (e.g., child is too young, private school, not enrolled in PBC school, refused)